 In extreme circumstances where a client has not fully paid their account, clients will be at risk of having their holiday cancelled.
 See Non Payment above.

 All information is correct when listed on our website.
-However, due to mechanical faults, weather conditions, “Acts of God” (as defined by insurers), staff sickness or other problems, some aspects of the holiday may not be as advertised, in which case we will always do our best to provide an acceptable alternative.
+However, due to mechanical faults, weather conditions, “Acts of God” (as defined by insurers), “Force Majeure” (as defined by insurers), staff sickness or other problems, some aspects of the holiday may not be as advertised, in which case we will always do our best to provide an acceptable alternative.
 For example, should your group leader be unable to attend, we will try to find a suitable replacement through our network of contacts in the fields in which we specialise.

 We do not accept liability for:

 · any of the above events, or others beyond our control

 . any health issues that prevent you joining the holiday prior to the start date

 · loss of or damage to your personal property

 · medical or psychiatric conditions developing during or after your holiday

 Your travel insurance policy will need cover these and other contingencies.